firstdraft/guides/nouns-verbs-and-grammar.md

 Aha!
 If you were typing out every expression and running it, then you should have run into your very first error message! 🎉

-(If you weren't typing out every expression, then you're doing this all wrong.
+(If you weren't typing out every expression, then you're doing this wrong.
 If you're just reading, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory.
 It's all about practice.)

 Error messages can look scary, but one of **the most important skills you have to develop** when learning to program is to **not panic** when you see them.
 Slow down, read it carefully, and see if you can make any sense of it at all.
 Over time, you will find that they are _very_ helpful — and you will miss them when something is going wrong *silently*.